vagrantxiao/ESE532fall2019_emulation/README.md

 Now, think about some ways to decrease the fifi size for X_norm.
 A lot of tricks you can use.
 The goal of this crappy architecture is just to show you how to debug the deadlock.
 We want to remind you that it is quite common that you create some fency architectures, the II is 1 and everthing is perfectly orchestrated.
 Downloading your bitstreams into your hardware, then you got just nothing.
 Don't be panic!
 Use emulation!

+## 3 Solutions
+The problem is that the unbalanced data transmission between 2 data channel.

+### 3.1 Change the loop order
+We can move the loop for Label_norm before X_norm.

+### 3.2 Change the buffer size
+We can increase the fifo size to 4096 for X_norm.

+### 3.3 Dafeflow pragma
+We can also use `dataflow` pragam, so that the producer can send data out currently.